callumbirks/folklore/README.md

 ## Consistency
 Loads and Stores generally use `Ordering::Acquire` and `Ordering::Release` respectively.
 Initial lookup for an entry uses `Ordering::Relaxed` for performance reasons, so sometimes a newly inserted key might be missed by another thread.
+However, that thread will never overwrite the key, because a stronger ordering is used for the actual insertion.

 ## Performance
 Some basic benchmarks are included in this repo which compare against `std::collections::HashMap` and `leapfrog::LeapMap`.
 There are a set of benchmarks for single-thread, and a set for multi-thread.
 Here are the numbers I got on an M1 Pro MacBook: